-September is National Translation Month, on Saturdays throughout the month we will be featuring our translations of poetry.
-Today we will be featuring selections from For Nirvana: 108 Zen Sijo Poems by Cho Oh-Hyun, including section 2 from Kwon Youngmin’s introduction “On Musan Cho Oh-Hyun’s Sijo” and several poems translated by Heinz Insu Fenkl.
+September is National Translation Month.
+On Saturdays throughout the month we will be featuring our translations of poetry.
+Today, we are focusing on selections from For Nirvana: 108 Zen Sijo Poems by Cho Oh-Hyun, including section 2 from Kwon Youngmin’s introduction “On Musan Cho Oh-Hyun’s Sijo” and several poems translated by Heinz Insu Fenkl.

 • • • • • •